-Assign Access to New and Changed Features
+Assign Access to New and Changed Features in First- and Second-Generation Managed Packages

 Determine how to provide existing non-admin users access to new and changed features.
 By default, any new components included in the push upgrade package version are assigned only to admins.